 Original Oystergrass, Inc., more commonly known as The Oyster Ridge Music Festival or Oystergrass, is a 501(c)3 non-profit organization.

-The mission of the Oyster Ridge Music Festival is to bring arts to a rural community, enhance the quality of life through education and cultural experiences, build partnerships with other entities, and to create a substantial economic impact each year.
+The mission of the Oyster Ridge Music Festival is to bring art to a rural community, enhance the quality of life through educational and cultural experiences, build partnerships with other entities, and to generate a substantial economic impact each year.

 Winner of the Wyoming Governors Art Award, The Oyster Ridge Music Festival has become a highly recognized and desirable event for high end performing artists and friendly family fun.

 Through our growth, we were able to expand from regional bands to bringing in nationally recognized talent.
-We have had multiple Grammy winners grace our stage, including Terri Hendrix and Lloyd Maines.
-In 2003 the Wyoming Flatpick Guitar Champion, Jeff Troxell went on the Nationals and won the U.S title.
+We have had multiple Grammy winners grace our stage, including Terri Hendrix and Lloyd Maines, The Peasall Sisters, Mountain Heart, The Steeldrivers, and Reckless Kelly.
+In 2003, the Wyoming Flatpick Guitar Champion, Jeff Troxell went on the Nationals and won the U.S title.
 In 2004, ORMF was further entrenched in the festival universe when our winner of the Wyoming State Fingerpick contest, Keith Taylor, went on to win the National Fingerstyle Championship.
 2005 saw the Festival receive the Governor's Art Award which recognized the extraordinary accomplishments of the Festival.
 ORMF is just the second music festival to receive the Governor's Award in its history.
 2006 saw the Grammy and CMA winning Peasall Sisters from the soundtrack of the hit movie "Oh Brother Where Art Thou".

 Early festivals were centered around a number of musical contests which included fiddle, mandolin, and banjo, and of course, the State Flatpick contest.
 Keith struggled to bring the young festival together with an extremely limited budget and little musical entertainment besides the contests.
 With the help of a friend, Robin Kessinger (National Flatpick Champion) was brought to Kemmerer, which brought instant credibility from the world of serious pickin’ to the event.

 In 2007 our budget expanded to include fly-ins.
 Now we don't have to rely on bands who are routing tours through our area.
 If we find a band we want, we fly them in for a standalone performance.
-This has allowed us to get bands like Trampled by Turtles from Minnesota, Grammy winners Mountain Heart, Nicki Bluhm & The Gramblers, The Young Dubliners, Good Old War, The Young Wild, The White Buffalo, Mustered Courage, Fruition, Barefoot Truth, and Pete Francis (Dispatch) to name just a few!
+This has allowed us to get bands like Trampled by Turtles from Minnesota, Grammy winners Mountain Heart, Nicki Bluhm & The Gramblers, The Young Dubliners, Good Old War, The Young Wild, The White Buffalo, Mustered Courage, Fruition, Barefoot Truth, and Pete Francis (Dispatch), Reckless Kelly, and Yonder Mountain String Band to name just a few!